OTrevinoSJ/FunProjects/README.md

 # FunProjects
-This is a place where I store my code projects small\big.
+This is a place where I store my small or big code projects.